cyberbotics/competition-template/ORGANIZER.md

 ### Final test

+The participants will register their controller by generating a personal repository from this one and submit it by posting an specially formatted issue on this repository.

-To see if your repository is correctly configured, copy the URL of your repository and [register it](../../issues/new?assignees=&labels=registration&template=registration_form.yml&title=Registration+to+benchmark) to itself.
+To see if your repository is correctly configured you can register the benchmark itself to the leaderboard, you will then have an entry which will show the score of the default controller.
+Copy the URL of your repository and register it using the [issue form](../../issues/new?assignees=&labels=registration&template=registration_form.yml&title=Registration+to+benchmark).
 The registration should work without any errors.
-If that is not the case, check the actions logs for clues on how to solve the problem.
+Check the actions logs carefully to see any errors and clues on how to solve them.
+Notably, there shouldn't be any "Controller timeout" at the end of the "Record and update benchmark animation" step which could be due to a crashing robot controller or not enough time for the default controller to finish the task.

 Finally, once you completed all the previous steps, you can delete this file and your benchmark should be good to go!

+### Sharing the benchmark

+To share the benchmark you can use the webots.cloud link which allows people to try the benchmark online or you can use directly the repository link.